 2. Vintage Martex kitchen towel — Etsy seller fuzzandfu

-3. Pink Hostess Vintage-Inspired Apron — Sur la Table
+3. Pink Hostess Vintage-Inspired Apron [link now gone] — Sur la Table

 4. Pink Vintage Boudoir Slippers — Etsy seller SusanHaywardVintage